JonusNattapong/Ransomware/README.md

 - Study C2 communication through Tor networks.
 - Research anti-forensic techniques and secure deletion.
 - Investigate AI/ML applications in malware targeting and evasion.
+- Examine kernel-level rootkit techniques for stealth and evasion.
 - Provide a basis for security research and defensive programming.

 ## Features